Salomon X Ultra 4 GTX

 Other Versions of the Salomon X Ultra 4

 We put the men’s low-top, Gore-Tex variation of the X Ultra 4 through its paces for this review, and that style is also offered in a women’s equivalent that costs the same and has a nearly identical construction.
 The women’s X Ultra 4 GTX is sold in different colorways than the men’s variation, but you can expect similar performance across the board.
 If you hike mostly in mild weather or prioritize breathability, opting for the non-waterproof X Ultra 4 will save you $30 and 2.1 ounces.
 And finally, Salomon offers a mid-height Gore-Tex model, which provides additional protection and coverage at a higher weight (1 lb.
 14 oz.) and cost ($165).
+For a breakdown of that model, see our in-depth X Ultra 4 Mid review.

 - A true standout in lightweight performance: the X Ultra 4 is comfortable over long distances, grippy on most surfaces, and supportive considering its low-top construction.